keybase/book-content/03-files/00-index.md

 {% set section_title = "Files" %}
+{% set section_subtitle = "Share and store photos, videos, and documents." %}

 ## Keybase for Files
 Keep and share your most important documents, photos, and videos with Keybase Files.